Log1x/filament-starter/README.md

 php artisan key:generate
 ```

-After `.env` is configured, you can proceed to seed the database:
+After `.env` is configured, you can proceed to migrate & seed the database:

 ```sh
 php artisan migrate:fresh --seed